xzel23/JSON-java/README.md

 ```

 ## Maven dependency
-After you have added the bintary repository, you can pull the
+After you have added the bintary repository, add:
 ```
     <dependency>
         <groupId>org.json</groupId>